StellarXu/stellarxu.github.io/_pages/about.md

 ## 💬 Talks
 - *2021.11.23*	HiFAST Tech meeting in Beijing, Introduction of Ripples Removal and RFI Flagging in HiFAST
 - *2023.10.26*	USTC Journal Club	(Online), Low-z HI Extragalactic Surveys of FAST: Observations, Data Reduction and some Early Results
+- *2024.11.19*  Annual meeting of the FAST project in PKU/KIAA, A Pilot Survey for the Hundred-deg2 HI Deep (HD2) Survey: Optical Counterparts and Scaling Relations with DESI

 ## 🎖 Honors and Awards
 - *2024* UCAS Science Fiction and Popular Science Essay Contest, excellenct prize